apigeek3000/apigee-multi-failover/README.md

 # apigee-multi-failover

 This repo outlines a resiliant architecture between Apigee and backend servers.
-If the a backend server returns a 503 error then Apigee will failover to the backup server, if the backup server also returns a 503 error then Apigee will call to PubSub to asynchronosly send the message to server-a to handle once it's back online.
+If the primary backend server returns a 503 Service Unavailable error then Apigee will failover to the backup server, if the backup server also returns a 503 error then Apigee will call to PubSub to asynchronosly send the message to the primary backend server to handle once it's back online.

 ## Prereqs

 There are a few things you'll need before starting:
-- A GCP project where you are editor
+- A GCP project where you are at least the editor
 - Your GCP project needs a deployed Apigee organization

 ## Create Service Account